AnsariAbdullah/codewars-solution/functionalProgramming.md

 console.log(usersUnder30);
 ```
 The console would display the value `[ { name: 'Amy', age: 20 }, { name: 'camperCat', age: 10 } ]`.

+## Implement the filter Method on a Prototype
+You might learn a lot about the `filter` method if you implement your own version of it.
+It is recommended you use a `for` loop or `Array.prototype.forEach()`.